Titanic's final port remembers lost Irish passengers

-COBH, Ireland (Reuters) - Relatives of poor Irish passengers who drowned when the Titanic sank 100 years ago gathered on Wednesday at the liner’s last port of call, while local officials sought to use the anniversary to boost the flagging local economy.
+COBH, Ireland, April 11 (Reuters) - Relatives of poor Irish passengers who drowned when the Titanic sank 100 years ago gathered on Wednesday at the liner’s last port of call, while local officials sought to use the anniversary to boost the flagging local economy.

 Irish President Michael D. Higgins led a commemorative ceremony in Cobh, pronounced cove, where the Titanic’s final 123 passengers, mostly poor Irish emigrants, boarded 100 years ago to the day.
 Only 44 survived.